aspect-build/rules_js/CONTRIBUTING.md

 Otherwise later tooling on CI may yell at you about formatting/linting violations.

+## Updating BUILD files

+Some targets are generated from sources.
+Currently this is just the `bzl_library` targets.
+Run `bazel run //:gazelle` to keep them up-to-date.

 ## Using this as a development dependency of other rules

 You'll commonly find that you develop in another WORKSPACE, such as